-This is calculated by using actual amounts for lodging, mileage at \$.535/mile and meals based on state rates.
+This is calculated by using actual amounts for lodging, mileage at \$.56/mile and meals based on state rates.
 The presenter (Tom Gibson) prepares a monthly report of his travel expenses, which is submitted to the Manager and documented.
-The estimated amounts included in this grant are reflective of previous years.
+The estimated amounts included in this grant are reflective of previous years (not counting the recent years impacted by Covid).